okiggg666/FNF-HD-Psych-Engine-Port-Source-Code-Android/README.md

 If you get an error about StatePointer when using Lua, run `haxelib remove linc_luajit` into Command Prompt/PowerShell, then re-install linc_luajit.

 ## Credits:
+* Nuno Filipe Studios - Main porter, programmer
+* Remy And Ava - Mobile optimizer, gamejolt link
+* DANIZIN - Android Port
+* FNF BR - Android Port
-* Shadow Mario - Programmer
+* DMMaster 636 - Stressed spooky BF anim
-* RiverOaken - Artist
+* mariodevintoons - New HD Mall Darnell Artist
+* Galax - Dev Build Tester
-* Yoshubs - Assistant Programmer
+* JorgeX_YT - Dev Build Tester

 ### Special Thanks
-* bbpanzu - Ex-Programmer
-* shubs - New Input System
-* SqirraRNG - Crash Handler and Base code for Chart Editor's Waveform
-* KadeDev - Fixed some cool stuff on Chart Editor and other PRs
-* iFlicky - Composer of Psync and Tea Time, also made the Dialogue Sounds
+* JorgeX_YT - For replacing our current beta tester of the port and testing the port
-* PolybiusProxy - .MP4 Video Loader Library (hxCodec)
-* Keoiki - Note Splash Animations
-* Smokey - Sprite Atlas Support
-* Nebula the Zorua - LUA JIT Fork and some Lua reworks
+* mariodevintoons - For making the new HD mall darnell
+* Remy And Ava - For supporting me
+* Galax - For almost testing the port and being my best friend
+* FNF BR - For making an Android Port
+* DANIZIN - For making an Android Port
+* DMMaster 636 - For making the stressed BF spooky dance anim
 _____________________________________

 # Features